 - (3) In accordance with chapter 2, section 3 of the AML Act, entities under the notification obligation (hereinafter 'obliged entities') shall make a risk assessment to identify and evaluate the risks of money laundering and financing of terrorism.
-In conducting the risk assessment, the nature, size and extent of the obliged entity's activities shall be taken into account. - (4) The FIN-FSA's authority to issue more detailed regulations on the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, section 13(4) of the Virtual Currency Providers Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations. - (5) For the purposes of regulations 7-15, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 4 above.
+In conducting the risk assessment, the nature, size and extent of the obliged entity's activities shall be taken into account. - (4) The FIN-FSA's authority to issue more detailed regulations on the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, chapter 9, section 6(3) of the AML Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26, section 15(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations.
+(Issued on 11.6.2025, valid from 1.7.2025) - (5) For the purposes of regulations 7-15, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 4 above.

-(6) According to the Government bill the obliged entity's own risk assessment helps the obliged entity to plan a risk-based approach to its activities and functions as evidence for supervisory authorities of the rationale applied by the obliged entity for example when opting for simplified or enhanced customer due diligence in individual cases.
+(6) According to the Government bill2 the obliged entity's own risk assessment helps the obliged entity to plan a risk-based approach to its activities and functions as evidence for supervisory authorities of the rationale applied by the obliged entity for example when opting for simplified or enhanced customer due diligence in individual cases.